Difficult DiscussionsPin

 There may not be a straight line to saving lives in the same way that donating organs can be, but do not for a second believe that talking about abuse and depression doesn’t save lives.

-Talk about it, and let other people talk about it, no matter how uncomfortable it may be.
+Discuss it, and let others discuss it, no matter how uncomfortable it may be.

 Similar Posts